 We are also exploring new ways of understanding and addressing the complex and interconnected challenges faced by cities around the world, from violence to climate change, and how to plan, manage, and govern to address them.
 The Foundation’s exploration of a potential investment strategy focused on cities builds on decades of grantmaking in urban strategy and community and economic development in Chicago and the United States.

 What MacArthur Funds

-The Foundation also is a member of Living Cities, a collaborative of 22 of the nation's largest foundations and financial institutions that works to improve the lives of low-income people and the urban areas in which they live.
-In addition, the Foundation also funds a small number of national organizations that help advance the community development field, bring new knowledge and best practices to Chicago, and translate the Chicago experience to a broad audience.
-With the exception of support for the national organizations, funding is limited to Chicago.
+MacArthur also invests in Chicago-focused efforts to reduce youth violence and to use information technologies to improve quality of life.
+The Foundation also funds a small number of national organizations that help advance the community development field, bring new knowledge and best practices to Chicago, and translate the Chicago experience to a broad audience.

 At this time, the Foundation is accepting proposals for projects that rigorously test youth violence prevention activities.
-Read more about our violence prevention strategy here.
 In general, projects are identified through staff deliberation and consultation with community development practitioners and other experts in the field.
 Those interested in suggesting a project in the area of violence prevention should submit a letter of inquiry to the Foundation.

 MacArthur is not currently accepting proposals for other strategies in community and economic development at this time.
 The Foundation will make an announcement when funding is available in these areas.